 Remedial Guidance for incorrect transfer of resources

 Transfer of resources between MPTF projects are not allowed unless prior approval has been obtained from MPTFO.
-If there were such MPTF resources transferred out to other funds, the offices are advised to identify the relevant funds and to consult with OFM Business advisors/ CFRA for appropriate actions, including appropriate use of prior-period account codes for making corrections, preparing GLJE reversals back into the MPTFO donor codes (+ MPTF fund codes ) in the related outputs, and making refunds if the project/ donor activities are completed.
+If there were such MPTF resources transferred out to other funds, the offices are advised to identify the relevant funds and to consult with BMS/OFM Business advisors/ CFRA for appropriate actions, including appropriate use of prior-period account codes for making corrections back into the MPTFO donor codes (+ MPTF fund codes ) in the related outputs, and making refunds if the project/ donor activities are completed.
 (Please refer to the “Refund” section for details)

 It should be noted that the transfer of cash/ income distribution from one UNDP output to another UNDP output is allowed as long as the giving and receiving outputs have the same MPTF project as source of funding.
-Both UNDP outputs should have the same “Userfield1” information, and if the receiving output did not already have previous “Userfield1” the office should enter the giving MPTF project number in Userfield1 of the receiving output immediately.
+Both UNDP outputs should have the same “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) information, and if the receiving output did not already have previous “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) the office should enter the giving MPTF project number in the “MPTF Quantum Project Number” field (or the “MPTF Project Reference Number” field for converted Atlas projects) of the receiving output immediately.

 III.
 Expense related issues:

 Account 51035 should not be used to transfer expenses from one UNDP MPTF output to another UNDP MPTF output.
-If such transfers are required, expense accounts (7xxxx) should be used on both sides of the accounting entries.
+If such transfers are required, it will be necessary to use PPM cost adjustment processes since correcting expenses cannot be done in Quantum GL due to CVR restrictions.

 Remedial guidance for incorrect transfer of expenses

-If UNDP offices used 51035 account to transfer expenses in the past, such entries should be identified by the respective offices and OFM Business advisors/ CFRA should be consulted for appropriate use of prior-period account codes for making corrections/ reversals are undertaken.
+If UNDP offices used 51035 account to transfer expenses in the past, the impact of such entries on PPM should be analyzed and BMS/OFM Business Advisors and CFRA should be consulted for appropriate corrections/reversals.

 Offices should not use 7xxxx expenses accounts on AP vouchers while refunding to MPTFO.
 Using expenses accounts will overstate actual expenses and may result in deficits against MPTF project ‘funded amounts’ on the Gateway.